edikedik/kinactive/docs/intro.rst

 Using the models
 ----------------

-Loading the models is trivial:
+To load the models, use:

 .. code-block:: python